 The season one finale of Gravity Falls, "Gideon Rises".
 Gideon Gleeful takes over the Mystery Shack and plots to turn it into an amusement park dedicated to himself, Dipper and Mabel not only fail to get it back but lose Journal 3 in the process, and Grunkle Stan is prepared to send the twins home because he won't be able to take care of them over the summer.

-The Black Death, so far the most horrific plague Europe ever had to face.
-In a span of three to four years, the population of Europe was reduced of one third.
+The Black Death, so far the most horrific plague Eurasia ever had to face.
+In a span of three to four years, the population of the Eurasian landmass was reduced of one third.
 The general perception was that the Apocalypse was coming.

-The Other Wiki attributes Winston Churchill as the Trope Namer for this phrase, having used it in speeches for the period of World War II where France had just fallen to the Nazis, they had turned against Soviet Union to the east and were launching The Blitz against Britain.
+The Other Wiki attributes Winston Churchill as the Trope Namer for this phrase, having used it in speeches for the period of World War II where France had just surrendered to the Nazis, the Germans seemed to be making great progress against the Soviet Union to the east, and the Luftwaffe and Kriegsmarine were executing The Blitz against Britain.

 In Asia Imperial Japan has already conquered most of Southeast Asia, a major sign of this was the Fall of Singapore, which was the British stronghold on Asia.
 Then was the attack on Pearl Harbor, and the Japanese fleet was on its way to Australia.